 This is a landscape of some cows and some of their human caregivers out in a field.
 I experimented with a soft, impressionistic style for this particular piece.

 This is a piece I did while reflecting on gender, and people's perceptions of me.
 I take she or they pronouns, and I very firmly believe that there is no gender binary and that gender is a spectrum.
 Where I fall on this spectrum depends on what I'm feeling on any particular day.
-I also get very frustrated by people who see a person's appearance and assume things about them and their gender, instead of getting to know that person as a human being.
+I also get very frustrated by people who see a person's appearance and assume things about them and their gender and from that their tastes and preferences, instead of getting to know that person as a human being.

 This is a manipulation of a photogram that I took of eggs, broken out into glass custard bowls, which I layered onto a picture that I took then distorted of a tree at sunset.
 The complexity and movement of the lines is set off and contrasted by the simplicity of the warm, calming, complementing colors.

 This is a logo that I designed for Harvard University's Hyperion Shakespeare Company, one of the theatrical groups on campus.